Learn / Guides / User engagement guide

 To develop a product customers love, you need to understand which website features excite your users—and which ones put them to sleep.

-This article talks you through 7 user engagement metrics and key performance indicators (KPIs) you need to regularly track and measure, and shows you how to improve user engagement based on the insights you gather.
+This article walks you through seven user engagement metrics and key performance indicators (KPIs) you need to regularly track and measure, and shows you how to improve user engagement based on the insights you gather.

 Find out what really engages your users on your site